 -log⁡(Lt)=γtlogσr1-ρ2+εt21-ρ2σr2if t=tfirstγtlogσr1-ρ2+εt-εt-121-ρ2σr2if t>tfirst, (5)

-where this equation uses the conditional standard deviation, σr1-ρ2, as the standard deviation for each recruitment deviation, such that the input standard deviation parameter, σr, corresponds to the standard deviation across the entire time series.
+where this equation uses the conditional standard deviation, σr1-ρ2, as the standard deviation for each recruitment deviation, such that the input standard deviation parameter, σr, corresponds to the standard deviation across the entire time series and tfirst refers to the first year that recruitment deviations are estimated.
 This calculation is identical to the negative log-likelihood for a normal distribution except that it ignores the additional constant of integration, log⁡(2π), and multiplies the conditional standard deviation by the bias-correction term, γt.
 Exploratory analysis suggested that scaling the log of the conditional standard deviation by the bias-correction factor leads to improved estimates of recruitment variability σr.
 However, we note that it is necessary to remove γt from Eq.
 5 when conducting mixed-effects estimation (Thorson et al., 2015b), and that an alternative bias-corrected estimator is possible using mixed-effects methods without including an explicit bias-correction term in the likelihood computation (Thorson and Kristensen, 2016).
 However, we use Eqs.
 4-5 here, following standard practice in penalized likelihood models and SS.

 We implement bias-correction for each simulation replicate following the approach in Methot and Taylor (2011) of: